joelbcastillo/CS6903-PGP-Password-Manager/README.md

 This project is a web-based password manager that utilizes PGP to encrypt passwords and share them among authorized users.
 The application uses a frontend component (kbpgp.js) to allow users to upload their private key into the browser storage only and perform client-side operations for decrypting secrets.
 Allow users to upload their public key to perform client-side operations for encrypting secrets.

+This application is similar to existing application such as 1Password, Bitwarden, and LastPass.
+All of these applications provide a web interface for users to manage their secrets and share them with team members.
+However, all accounts for these password managers are protected using a password instead of a public-private key pair that is kept under the end users control.
+It is most similar to the unix `pass` application, which uses GPG and a command-line interface to store and retrieve secrets.

 Requirements
 ------------